curityio/kubernetes-training/README.md

 - Expose the admin UI and runtime endpoints using domain based URLs.
 - Use cert-manager to issue TLS certificates to enable HTTPS URLs.

-### 3 - Use Data Sources and Persistent Volumes

-Follow the [README instructions](./3-persistent-volumes/README.md) to learn how to:

-- Use persistent volumes to store configuration or data.
-- Query the database to view stored identity data including user accounts.

-### 4 - Final Tutorial
+### 3 - Final Tutorial

 Follow the [README instructions](./4-final-tutorial/README.md) to learn how to:

+- Use persistent volumes for data storage.
 - Parameterize and protect configuration data for a deployment pipeline.
 - Customize the API gateway to include plugins for the phantom token and token handler.